This page lists brand names beginning with the letter "J" for which we currently have only an historical precis.

 Joka

-Type IV used an Esbe two-stroke engine, other models used Adma 130cc and 175cc engines, and Villiers 172cc two-strokes.
+Type IV used an Esbe two-stroke engine, and later that year models with 130cc and 175cc engines from Adma appeared.
+Another model was built using a Villiers 172cc two-stroke and a Jardine gearbox.

 Joma